tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-the-programmer-vs-the-developer.md

 Ignored?
 Good.

-The defining difference between “Programmer” and “Developer” is one of scope, of depth vs. breadth.
+The defining difference between "Programmer" and "Developer" is one of scope, of depth vs. breadth.

 ### The Programmer